IBM/it-architecture-diagrams/README.md

 The lang parameter is used to select the country code corresponding to the fonts.

-Fonts available in IBM Diagrams include:
+The fonts available in IBM Diagrams are:

 | Font Name | Regular | Semi Bold | Italic | Semi Bold Italic |
 | --- | --- | --- | --- | --- |